Mock FDA, EMA & BIMO Inspection Readiness

 Our onsite or remote mock inspections help pharmaceutical, biotechnology, and medical device companies maintain the highest standards of readiness.
 Leveraging our deep in-house experience, we provide tailored simulations you can trust.

-Our network of 800+ senior consultants covers all GxP disciplines worldwide.
-We provide mock inspections with local-language fluency, ensuring your team is prepared for specific regional regulator behaviors.
+Our network of 800+ senior consultants covers all GxP disciplines worldwide, with local-language fluency, so your team is ready for the specific behaviors of each regional regulator.

 Competitive Pricing

-By utilizing our local consultant network, we minimize travel and expense costs.
-This keeps our mock inspections cost-effective without compromising on the seniority of the team reviewing your systems.
+By utilizing our local consultant network we minimize travel and expense costs, keeping mock inspections cost-effective without compromising on the seniority of the team reviewing your systems.

-From targeted "for-cause" simulations to global readiness programs, we adapt to your timeline and budget.
-Our dedicated Project Manager model ensures seamless scheduling and constant alignment with your internal stakeholders.
+From targeted for-cause simulations to global readiness programs, we adapt to your timeline and budget.
+A dedicated Project Manager keeps scheduling seamless and stakeholders aligned.

 Featured case studies